mcorrand/slate/source/index.html.md

 *   Password: password

-# Using your Access Token
+# Using your Access Token for API queries

 When sending requests, add a header: